Henryvw/todo_tweeter/README.md

 Is all of this making sense so far?

+Now we need to add some HTML to this document.

+HTML can look messy but it's generally simple.
+It's all about displaying content and simple designs for it.
+You usually have an opening tag and a closing tag.

+First you declare that it's an HTML document.
+Then let's add our title in here.
+  `<!doctype html>`
+  `<h1>Todo Tweeter - Tweet Your Life</h1>`
+h stands for header, and there are 5 different levels of header, going from H1 to H5.
+It's as simple as that.

 Now, our Sinatra Handler needs to call this file if we want it to appear in our application.
-So now let's create a new route:
+So now let's update our route:

-`get '/show_me' do`
+`get '/' do`
-  `erb :the_money`
+  `erb :index`
 `end`

+Now in Developer Tools, you can actually see the HTML of your page, if you click on your words and go to inspect element.

+###Creating To-Dos
+html form submit...
+post request...

+###Displaying ToDos